DillonMizzou/AlphaStep/README.md

 ## Contributions
 The code is based on Dr. Ian Morgan's StePy repository (found [here](https://github.com/ianlmorgan/StePy)).

-All major modifications so far have been developed by me, Dillon Balthrop of Dr. Maria Mills' lab at University of Missouri - Columbia.
+All major modifications so far have been developed by me, Dillon Balthrop.
 The GUI was also coded by me.